Subaru Outback Insurance Rates

 Comparing rates will help you layout a Subaru Outback comparison chart of prices.
 Enter your ZIP code in our free tool above to get started.

-U.S. average insurance rates for a Subaru Outback are $1,354 a year for full coverage.
-Comprehensive costs around $320, collision costs $478, and liability insurance is estimated at $398.
-Liability-only coverage costs approximately $460 a year, with high-risk coverage costing around $2,898.
-Teen drivers pay the highest rates at $4,982 a year or more.
+U.S. average insurance rates for a Subaru Outback are $1,354 a year with full coverage.
+Comprehensive insurance costs around $320, collision insurance costs $478, and liability costs $398.
+Liability-only insurance costs as little as $460 a year, and high-risk driver insurance costs $2,898 or more.
+Teen drivers pay the highest rates at up to $4,982 a year.

 Average premium for full coverage: $1,354